Ozark Mountains Spotlight: "Mountain Music Highway 66"

 Nearly 60 years later, much of that spirit lives on in Mountain View, Arkansas, "The Folk Music Capital of the World.

-Travel Logs.
-We’ll keep spending time with the Jacob Austin Band.
+Mountain View Travel Logs.
+Will keep following the Jacob Austin Band.
 As always, I sign off with a reminder: Imagine tomorrow today—and put God first in your life, and you will move mountains.

 Written by Al Timberlane